 “Ugh!
 I’m getting ready as fast as I can!”
-Gemma Rawnsley yelled from the other side of the bathroom door.
-He heard a soft grumbling sound and then a long string of expletives.
-“I told you things would go faster if you let me get ready in my dorm room!
+Gemma yelled from the other side of the bathroom door.
+He heard a soft grumbling sound and a long string of expletives.
+“I told you things would go faster if you let me get ready in my dormitory!
 I don’t know where anything is in here!”

 “It’s not my fault you didn’t wake us up on time,” he countered as he placed his hands on the door that separated them.
 His fingers rapped against the wood in a very bored fashion.

 “It’s not my fault you looked so fit after your Quidditch practice,” she teased as she cracked the door open and stuck her head out enough to wag her tongue in his direction.
 Sirius could see that she was still in the middle of applying her make up since only one of her eyelids was covered with a thin line of black eyeliner.
 “I just had to shag you, baby!
 And that made us both very tired, hence the extended nap …”